oracle-livelabs/oracle-health/smart-on-fhir/3-code-console/code-console.md

 ## Task 1: Sign up for Code Console

 1. Go to [https://code-console.cerner.com/](https://code-console.cerner.com/).
-You should see the following page:
+You should see the following page.

    ![Code console landing page](images/code-console-landing-page.png)

-2. Click on "**Log In**", either from the header or the main page:
+2. Click on "**Log In**", either from the header or the main page.

    ![Login buttons located in the header on in the card from the main page](images/login-buttons.png)

-3. Confirm you are on the following page:
+3. Confirm you are on the following page.

    ![Login form with login button](images/login-page.png)